 The 6th Form has grown in strength each year.
 Our results improve year on year, and the number of opportunities increases also.
 Student feedback is very positive, with all students rating the department as very supportive and effective.
 Whilst our numbers are increasing each year, we are still a small enough 6th form to be able to offer personal support and guidance and bespoke curricular plans.
 A common theme in feedback is the ‘family atmosphere.

-Students leave us to greater things at the end of year 13.
+Students leave us for greater things at the end of year 13.
 Last year, for example, every single student left to a destination of their choice, be it higher apprenticeships, university, or employment; over 70% of students chose the university as their destination and these choices included Russell Group universities.

 As we are a boarding school, we have a healthy number of border students, and this increases the diversity of the student body and leads to opportunities to develop cultural awareness and increases the richness of classroom discussions.